tpoincelot/EncryptionDemo/README.md

 - Removed unused `crypto_basic.js` file to streamline the project.
 - Updated `debug.html` to remove unnecessary notes and ensure clarity.
 - Implemented a simple AES-CBC-style block cipher and custom HMAC-like function.
 The active mode (AES-CBC vs XOR stream) is controlled by a `USE_AES` flag in `static/crypto.js`.
-- Cleaned up comments in the codebase to remove references to AI tools or debugging artifacts.

 ## License
 This project is licensed under the MIT License.